-On the occasion of the 2017 Conferences of the Parties (COPs) to the Basel, Rotterdam and Stockholm Conventions, as part of its activities on gender, the Secretariat wishes to promote gender mainstreaming and showcase the leadership of women and men in governments, Basel and Stockholm Conventions regional centres, civil society, academia and the private sector, who are contributing to these important efforts.
-Awards to celebrate “Gender Pioneers for a Future Detoxified” will recognize ten women and men for their achievements in advancing gender equality and mainstreaming gender issues in the area of chemicals and wastes.
+On the occasion of the 2017 Conferences of the Parties (COPs) to the Basel, Rotterdam and Stockholm Conventions, as part of its activities on gender, the Secretariat launched an initiative to promote gender mainstreaming and showcase the leadership of women and men in governments, Basel and Stockholm Conventions regional centres, civil society, academia and the private sector, who are contributing to these important efforts.
+Awards to celebrate “Gender Pioneers for a Future Detoxified” recognized eleven women and men for their achievements in advancing gender equality and mainstreaming gender issues in the area of chemicals and wastes.

-A ceremony will be held at the side-event on Lessons and best practices integrating gender into implementation: Case studies from Nigeria and Indonesia and new data from the Environment and Gender Information (EGI) platform during the 2017 COPs in Geneva, Switzerland.
+The following winners of the awards were announced at a ceremony held at the side-event on Lessons and best practices integrating gender into implementation: Case studies from Nigeria and Indonesia and new data from the Environment and Gender Information (EGI) platform during the 2017 COPs in Geneva, Switzerland: (click to download the flyers)

 - Mainstreams the issue of gender by valuing the diversity among both men and women in his/her work and/or workplace;